PhotoMechanic is a must have for the editorial/sports photographer

 Step Four—Caption Modification

-Now I go to the bottom right hand corner of PhotoMechanics contact sheet and click how many “Stars” I want to show to help me narrow down the images I will transmit to the publication or wire service.
+Now, I go to the bottom right-hand corner of the PhotoMechanics contact sheet and click how many “Stars” I want to show to help narrow down the images I will transmit to the publication or wire service.

 Figure 6

-Go to Edit>Settings>Set Code Replacements and here you will select a TXT file that has been previously created.
-This will have the roster of the players for both teams.
+Go to Edit>Settings>Set Code Replacements.
+Here, you will select a previously created TXT file containing the rosters of the players for both teams.

 Figure 7